yelizondo/LuaDataFrames/README.md

 # LuaDataFrames
-Library that allows Lua to manage Data Frames like R
+Library that allows Lua to manage Data Frames, vectors and matrixes like R